apollographql/docs/README.md

 > We use the word **docset** to describe an individual docs website.
 For example, "I just updated the Android docset".

-The central piece of this repo, the docs infrastructure, is a Gatsby website that sources MDX and Markdown files from the remote git repos of Apollo's tools, like https://github.com/apollographql/apollo-client.
+The central piece of this repo, the docs infrastructure, is a Gatsby website that sources MDX and Markdown files from the [remote git repos](#remote) of Apollo's tools.
 It pulls in all of this data and outputs a single static site.
-To learn more about this approach, check out [this section](#the-approach).
+To learn more about this approach and why we built this, check out [this section](#history).

 - [Developing locally](#developing-locally)
   - [Developing a single docset](#developing-a-single-docset)